INDIA Bloc

 that the Gandhis are a liability for the Congress and that Rahul Gandhi is not

-fit to be a prime ministerial candidate because they are a ‘dynast.
+fit to be a prime ministerial candidate because he is a ‘dynast'.
 A strange

 argument that shows refusal to reject the meaning of a hereditary